 The Curriculum Department has established a system to ensure school-based teams meet every six weeks to review student data to assess student achievement and progress in meeting the Massachusetts Curriculum Frameworks.
 Data is used to determine curriculum and instructional and assessment supports for all students.
 Title I and Special Education supports are provided within all tiers to support students in need of specialized instruction.
 Our district is implementing Research for Better Teaching‘s Formative Assessments for Results (FAR) Cycle.
-This is a constant cycle of assessing, planning, monitoring and adjusting to meet the needs of students.
-It involves constantly asking the following questions:
+This is a constant cycle of planning and communicating learning expectations to students, monitoring student progress towards outcomes, determining strengths/needs and adjusting practice to support all students.

 - What should students know or be able to do?

 - How will we know if they’ve learned it?

 - What will we do if they haven’t learned it yet?

 Tier I Curriculum, Instruction & Assessment for All students

 All students receive high-quality core curriculum and instruction in the general ed classroom that is aligned to the state standards.
 The teacher assists all students.